dancorrea86/estudos/flask/readme.md

 pip install virtualenv

-And after the instalation, activate the "venv" with the command:
+And after the installation, activate the "venv" with the command:

 venv_name\Scripts\activate.bat